India 'knocks on doors of new era' with launch of 5G services

 Launching the services at the 6th India Mobile Congress in Delhi, Prime Minister Narendra Modi described it as "a knock on the doors of a new era" and the "beginning of infinite opportunities".

-5G, the fifth-generation standard for mobile networks, supports ultra-high speed wireless Internet, enabling wider adoption of emerging technologies such as automated warehouses, drone deliveries and robotics-driven healthcare.
+5G, the fifth-generation standard for mobile networks, supports ultra-high speed wireless Internet, enabling wider adoption of emerging technologies like automated warehouses, drone deliveries and robotics-driven healthcare.

 One of the 5G use cases demonstrated at the launch involved the real-time monitoring of a Delhi Metro tunnel construction site remotely in 3D, which can enhance the safety of workers.